jeff377/bee-oauth2/src/Bee.OAuth2.AspNetCore/README.md

 # Bee.OAuth2.AspNetCore

 Bee.OAuth2.AspNetCore is an ASP.NET Core library that simplifies OAuth2 authentication integration in your web applications.
-It supports **Google, Facebook, LINE, and Azure** via a centralized `TOAuth2Manager` with full DI support and PKCE.
+It supports **Google, Facebook, LINE, Azure, and Auth0** via a centralized `TOAuth2Manager` with full DI support and PKCE.

 ## 📦 Installation